of a strict bearing or demeanor; forbidding in aspect

 She had a very

 stern face and Harry’s first thought was that this was not someone to cross.

 drone of hundreds of voices from a doorway to the right—the rest of the school must already be here—but Professor McGonagall showed the first years into a small, empty chamber off the hall.

-a limited period of time
+a limited period of time during which something lasts

 term banquet will begin shortly, but before you take your seats in the Great Hall, you will be sorted into your Houses.

 bewitched to look like the sky outside.

 This hat was patched and

 swaggered forward when his name was called and got his wish at once: the hat had barely touched his head when it screamed, “SLYTHERIN!”

 characterized by forceful and energetic action or activity